-The baleen whales are the biggest mammals on earth and all 6 species of Rorqual whales are found in the Galapagos.
-They feed by swallowing big mounts of water and straining plankton with their comb-like bones in the mouth.
-The blue whale, minke whale, humpback whale, sei whale, byrde’s whale, and fin whale are also in this group.
+The baleen whales are the biggest mammals on earth and all six species of rorqual whales—a subgroup of baleen whales—are found in the Galapagos.
+They feed by swallowing big amounts of water and straining plankton with their comblike bones in their mouths.
+The blue whale, minke whale, humpback whale, sei whale, Bryde’s whale, and fin whale are in this group.